HenryXie1/How-To-Upload-K8S-Pods-Logs-Into-OCI-Object-Storage-via-Fluentd/README.md

  ```
  $gem install fluent-plugin-s3 -v "0.8.8"
  ```
- * modify the fluent.conf file.
+ * Modify the fluent.conf file.
 Add nginx controller logs and s3 config to upload logs to OCI.
 Please refer config details on [fluent official doc](https://docs.fluentd.org/v1.0/articles/config-file).
 Test the conf file via $fluentd -v fluent.conf --dry-run .
 Fix all error of dry-run before we commit changes to docker images. fluent.conf Example is like

 ```
 # This is the root config file, which only includes components of the actual configuration